Melatonin for ADHD

 - An early depletion of the melatonin level.

 Melatonin is released from the time it gets dark, whereby the release initially increases slowly and usually more quickly between 10 and 11 p.m. (acrophase).
-The high melatonin level drops again from around 2 am to 4 am.
+The high melatonin level drops again from around 2 am to 4 am.49

 7.2.
-Risks and side effects of melatonin¶
+Risks and side effects of melatonin

 Melatonin appears to be a safe remedy for improving sleep problems in children and adults with ADHD.
-The large amount of use, the long duration of use in the respective affected persons and the increasing numbers of use indicate evidence for successful use.
+The large amount of use, the long duration of use in the respective persons with ADHD and the increasing numbers of use indicate evidence for successful use.
 The fact that there are only a few large clinical studies on the use of melatonin for sleep problems in ADHD is probably also due to the fact that off-patent active ingredients (such as melatonin) are understandably not of commercial interest to pharmaceutical companies.
 It is not the task of pharmaceutical companies to investigate the efficacy or safety of off-patent active ingredients.
 On the contrary, there would be more of an economic interest in identifying negative aspects of melatonin in order to avoid competition from melatonin as an active ingredient in the public domain.
 However, such reports are also lacking.

 We were unable to find any studies documenting the occurrence of relevant side effects of melatonin.
 In view of the high number of users and the long history of use for the treatment of sleep problems, including in children and adults with ADHD, we consider the absence of reports of side effects to be an indication of good tolerability.